johannesfrimberger/CarND-VehicleDetectionAndTracking-P5/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 The pipeline works quite well on still images.
 It detects the vehicles in the images on your lane and even is capable of detecting images on the other traffic lanes.
 Some false positives occur but their number is rather low.

 ![alt text][image4]
 ---

 ### Video Implementation

-Training

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./results/project_video.mp4)